Tools and ScansTechnical documentation, guides and FAQs related to our tools and scanners.

-Our port scanners let you select between several common port lists, a specific port range, or a custom port list.
+Our TCP Port Scanner, UDP Port scanner, and Network Vulnerability Scanner let you select between several common port lists, a specific port range, or a custom port list.
 See here what ports are actually being scanned, depending on which option you select.

 Go default, specify the range or provide a list? - You choose.

 A fast and easy way to obtain Proof of Concept for your detected XSS.

 The Automatic Authentication Method allows the user to make an authenticated scan by having a valid pair of credentials in the target application.

 Recorded or Recording-Based Authentication is a newly added method that can help you when scanning websites with a non-standard authentication.

 The Cookies Authentication Method allows the user to make an authenticated scan by having a valid cookie header in the target application.

 In order to perform an authenticated scan with the Cookies or Headers methods, you will need to obtain the session cookie.